 In order to apply PR for your spouse, there are a number of documents you will need to provide to the Immigration & Checkpoint Authority (ICA), depending on the scheme:

-While all PR applications do not have a fixed timeframe for approval, the approximate approval for the application will take about four to six months.
+The approximate approval for the application will take about four to six months.